Talking To Your Children About Your Cancer Diagnosis

 Camp Kesem is a national program with local, free summer camps for kids with a parent who has or had cancer.
 This is a great opportunity for your kids to get away with other kids who have "been there", while still having professional supports.
 Camps are offered across the country.

-If you have any questions about talking to your children about your cancer diagnosis or need additional information, ask your doctor or nurse.
-Please let your doctor or nurse know if you would like information on other topics.
+If you have any questions about talking to your children about your cancer diagnosis or need additional information, ask your care team for help.

 Helping Children When a Family Member has Cancer from the American Cancer Society.